 Symmetry and Order:

-Neoclassical sculptures emphasized clear lines, geometric forms, and a sense of proportion.
+Neoclassical sculptures emphasized clean lines, geometric forms, and a sense of proportion.
 The focus on rationality and order reflected the intellectual climate of the Enlightenment.

 The shift toward classical aesthetics influenced not only sculpture but also architecture, painting, and other art forms during this period.